djherron/NeSy4VRD/protocol/README.md

 #### The `imname` instruction

 The `imname` instruction is always followed by the filename of a valid VRD image.
 In this case, it must be a valid VRD training image.
-The `imname` instruction announces a new image and declares that the visual relationship annotation instructions which follow (if any) apply to that image.
+The `imname` instruction announces a new image and declares that the visual relationship annotation instructions which follow apply to that image.
 The `imname` instruction, therefore, establishes context.
 It establishes the context for interpreting all of the other **NeSy4VRD protocol** instruction types.

 When a **NeSy4VRD protocol** annotation customisation instruction file is processed (as part of the **NeSy4VRD workflow**), if the image filename associated with an `imname` instruction is not recognised (i.e. is found to not have an entry in the NeSy4VRD annotations dictionary), the driver script will abort and point to the problem.
 That is, VRD image filenames are *recognised* or not according to whether or not they have entries in the NeSy4VRD annotations dictionary, not according to whether they exist as physical files in the appropriate VRD image directory on disk.
-Further, it means that image filenames that fail to be so recognised are NOT interpreted as 'new images' to be automatically given new entries in the annotations dictionary.
+Further, it means that image filenames that fail to be so recognised are NOT interpreted as 'new images' to be automatically given new entries within the annotations dictionary.

-#### The `rimxxx` instruction

-The only case where an `imname` instruction is not followed by some number of visual relationship annotation instructions is when its VRD image filename is immediately followed by a `rimxxx` instruction.
-We see an example of this with the 5th image in the listing.
-The `rimxxx` instruction is an instruction to "remove the entry for this image from the NeSy4VRD visual relationship annotations dictionary".
-Researchers who are customising the NeSy4VRD visual relationship annotations with the **NeSy4VRD protocol** and **NeSy4VRD workflow** are free to dislike a particular VRD image for any reason and to choose to have its entry removed from the annotations dictionary using the `rimxxx` instruction.
-Removal of an image's entry from the annotations dictionary has no effect on the physical VRD image file itself.
-These stay intact.
-And entries for them can be created and introduced to the NeSy4VRD annotations dictionary at a later time.

-Reasons why a researcher may choose to use the `rimxxx` instruction can vary.
-In our case, when applying our customisations and quality improvements to the original VRD visual relationship annotations in order to create the highly customised and quality-improved NeSy4VRD visual relationship annotations, we used the `rimxxx` instruction for images 1) whose annotations we found to be too highly problematic and/or the images were too weak (in terms of available objects) for the annotations to be recoverable, or 2) the images were rotated 90 degrees.

 #### The `cvrsoc` and `cvrsbb` instructions